-The Scenic Artist Certificate is designed to prepare the student for occupational competency as a Scenic Artist in educational, community and resident theatre venues as well as theme park, television and motion pictures studios.
-This certificate program requires a total of 24.5-29 units of which 19.5-23 units are in required courses.
-All courses must be complete with a grade of "C" or better.
+The Scenic Artist Certificate is designed to prepare the student for occupational competency as a Scenic Artist in educational, community and resident theatre venues as well as theme parks, television and motion picture studios.
+This certificate program requires a total of 26.5-31 units of which 20.5-25 units are in required courses.
+All courses must be completed with a grade of "C" or better.

-Required Co urses: (19.5-23 units) Units
+Required Courses (20.5-25 units) Units

 ART 118 F Color Theory 3

 ART 182 F Basic Drawing 3

 THEA 100 F Introduction to the Theatre 3

-THEA 141 F Introduction to Technical Theatre 3
+THEA 141 F Introduction to Technical Theatre 4

-THEA 142 F Theatre Crafts Lab 1-2
+THEA 142 F Theatre Crafts Lab 1-3

-THEA 143 F Stagecraft 3
+THEA 143 F Stagecraft 4

 THEA 146 F Scene Painting 3

 THEA 149 F Stage Crew Activity 0.5-3